 All done.
 Reboot your CentOS 7 system:

 Congratulations!
 You have successfully installed KDE.
-Thanks for using this tutorial for installing KDE Plasma desktop environment on CentOS 7 system.
+Thanks for using this tutorial for installing the KDE Plasma desktop environment on CentOS 7 system.
 For additional help or useful information, we recommend you to check the official KDE website.